 You also might have heard that you need to pick a particular topic in order to make an income blogging.
 I have not found this to be necessary.
 It’s not like there’s a list of successful blog topics out there that you must pick from.

-There are successful bloggers making a part-time and even full-time income in a huge variety of categories especially “lifestyle blogs” which include fashion, budgeting, food, faith and lots more.
+There are successful bloggers making a part-time and full-time incomes in a huge variety of categories, especially “lifestyle blogs” which include fashion, budgeting, food, faith and lots more.
 So, whatever you’re into you can create a successful blog about.

 You will certainly be the most successful if you blog about something you are truly passionate about.
 Again, it goes back to writing authentically in the context of your unique story.

 Important Related Read: How to Choose the Best Blog Topic

 A domain name is the web address people will type in to get to your blog.
 For instance, the domain name for this blog is growingslower.com.